craigbuckler/optimalworks/src/pages/#index.md

 priority: 1.0
 ---

-OptimalWorks Ltd is a web technology company run by [Craig Buckler]([root]about/) from Devon in the South West of England.
+OptimalWorks Ltd is a web development technology company run by [Craig Buckler]([root]about/) from Devon in the South West of England.
 We work for clients throughout the world.

 <nav class="service list">
   <ul>